Arriflex 35: Arriflex 35

 The Arriflex 35 was introduced as a handheld newsreel camera at the Leipzig Trade Fare in 1937.
 Although originally intended, the camera was just too late to be used at Leni Riefenstahl's Olympia I & II, therefore she shot on a Parvo camera.
 The US army captured some models and brought this camera to the US in the 1940s, where it served as a prototype for the almost identical Cineflex PH 330.

 Due to its importance during World war II footage, Arriflex 35 cameras were later used in the Nuremberg Trials.The original Arriflex 35 had three Arri standard mounts on a rotating turret.
 The viewfinder was a fixed tube on the camera door.
-It used both 200ft and 400ft magazines.
+It used both 200 ft and 400 ft magazines.

 The first American feature film made using a captured Arriflex 35 was Dark Passage by Delmer Daves.

 Arriflex 35 II

 This model was released in 1946 and had three Arri standard mounts.
-It could also load 400ft magazines and had a simple eccentric screw pull down mechanism.
+It could also load 400 ft magazines and had a simple eccentric screw pull down mechanism.
 ARRI began importing this camera to the US in 1947.
 The Arriflex 35 became a commonly used camera among New Wave filmmakers.